PiyushChaudhari/SpringSecurityMVC/README.md

 Spring Security Permission Based framework.

-This application demostrate how to use spring security in spring mvc application.
+This application demonstrate how to use spring security in spring mvc application.
 This is java config based configuration.
-I tried to implement following customization on sprin security framework.
+I tried to implement following customization on spring security framework.

 1) Custom Authentication Provider.
 2) Custom UserDetailsService.